 Our kids can be willful, stubborn, defiant, and unreasonable.
 When they behave in a manner that they know is wrong or just won’t listen, it can be infuriating.

 We believe that by using the “right” tools or tactics or by saying the “right” words, we can convince our kids to give in and comply with our directions rather than continue to hold their ground.

-Problem is, most of the unwelcome behavior young children engage in is driven by emotions and impulses rather than reason.
+Problem is, most of the concerning behavior young children engage in is driven by emotions and impulses rather than reason.
 So using reason to convince children to do what we’ve asked after they’ve already said or implied “no” is, more often than not, a losing proposition from the start that becomes frustrating for both of us.

-Which isn’t to say that our kids aren’t aware they’re displeasing us.
-On at least on some level, they’re fully aware that we don’t want them hitting the dog or refusing to brush their teeth.
+This isn’t to say that our kids aren’t aware they’re displeasing us.
+On at least some level, they’re fully aware that we don’t want them hitting the dog or refusing to brush their teeth.
 What they don’t know is why they have these impulses or where the need to dig in their heels is coming from.
 As adults, we will tend to understand more about these impulses than our child does, and we’re likely to realize at some point (usually after the power struggle is over): Oh, shoot, she’s overtired or has low blood sugar or I’ve been gone on a business trip for two days and she has feelings about that, etc.

 There are a plethora of healthy, developmentally appropriate reasons kids push limits in the early years (more about that HERE), so to put an end to power struggles, the first guideline is to: